VosDeMens/Toki-Musi/resources/guide_text.md

 ## 👋 Closing remarks

 Hey!
 Welcome to the end of the guide.
 I have worked on Toki Musi on and off for half a year, and it kept me going through otherwise pretty challenging times.
 I am so fucking excited I actually finished it, and can now share it.
 Just today I have been programming and writing for 17 consecutive hours ✌️ Which is definitely a hyperfocus PR for me but I could just smell the finish line.
-I know this guide a lot to take in, good on you for making it through!
+I know this guide is a lot to take in, good on you for making it through!
 I think you're ready to look at some words and get a-whistling.
-I want to reiterate this is the first time I ever make a language, and there's probably a lot of room for improvement, so let me know if you have suggestions or any comments at all and thanks again for being here!
+I want to reiterate this is the first time I ever make a language, and there's probably a lot of room for improvement, so let me know if you have suggestions or any comments at all (my contacts are in the About page somewhere) and thanks again for being here!